-In the last few years, the benefits of Big Data insight have been sought after by most, if not all industry sectors including banking, infrastructure, healthcare, hospitality, tourism, media, education, law enforcement, mining, manufacturing, telecommunications, security, retail, and more.
-As big data permeates into our daily lives, industry is determined to find real value in the abundance of our digital data.
+In the last few years, the benefits of Big Data insight have been sought after by most, if not all, industry sectors, including banking, infrastructure, healthcare, hospitality, tourism, media, education, law enforcement, mining, manufacturing, telecommunications, security, retail, and more.
+As big data permeates into our daily lives, the industry is determined to find real value in the abundance of our digital data.

 Businesses across industry sectors are adopting big data processes to remain at the forefront of technology innovation and meet the needs of their customers.
 There is also a growing need for professionals with the ability to use data science tools and techniques on the job to reveal daily insights that can help businesses stay ahead of the competition and improve operations.

-The applications of data science, data analytics and machine learning depends on a company’s business goals.
-Primary goals for most organisations are to enhance customer experience, reduce costs, improve targeting and optimise current processes and products.
+The applications of data science, data analytics and machine learning depend on a company’s business goals.
+The primary goals for most organizations are to enhance customer experience, reduce costs, improve targeting and optimize current processes and products.
 More recently, data privacy has also become a growing concern – making data security a priority for every business.

 Here are eight ways you could apply data science skills on the job in your next role:

 1. Data Science skills will help you identify inconsistencies and detect fraud in data

 Some of the biggest challenges the banking and finance industries face include: card fraud detection, tick analytics, trade visibility, and social analytics for trading.
 To overcome these challenges, professionals with data science skills are beneficial and necessary.

 Big Data analytics can be used to monitor financial market activities.
 Network analytics and natural language processors can be used to detect illegal trading activities in the financial markets.
 Skills in predictive analytics, risk analytics, sentiment measurement, and trade analytics can be used to add more value to your professional profile and give you the sought-after ability to contribute towards fraud mitigation in the banking industry.